pradyumnac26/CollabConnect/README.md

 - if we dont put that carrot and all then it wont auto-update.
 - installing npm i -g nodemon, installs nodemon which doesnt require us to run the server again and again after the changes are done.
 - we can add these as a script in package.json.
+- in routing, if i do app.get("/ab?c") -> this means b is optional, so if i do /abc on browser it works and /ac also works.
+- order of routes matter, and app.use() output would be outputted for both get and post if same routes are usedin both.
+- /ab+c -> then abbbbbbbc, any number of b u can use.
+- /ab*cd means -> /abfheifewufhewfbcd , anyt characters between ab and cd.
+- /a(bc)?d -> /ad also should work as it means, bc is optional.
+- we can put regex inside these routes as well.
+- to read the query parameters - /user?userId=101&.., u do req.query
+- user/777 or user/107,dynamic query parameters , we do app.get("/user/:userId), we use -> req.params.
 -